 Multi-case families are those where multiple living, family members have been diagnosed with MS. For these families, the group collects blood samples from all affected family members, unaffected siblings, and both parents of individuals diagnosed with MS. If not all of the individuals requested are able to participate, enrollment is still possible and will be discussed by phone.

 Different populations are being studied to learn why some ethnic groups develop MS at higher rates than others.
-The MS Genetics Group is asking for the donation of a blood sample from African-American individuals with MS and controls without MS. It is not required, but the participation of certain family members is preferred as well.
+The MS Genetics Group is asking for the donation of a blood sample from Black Americans with MS and controls without MS. It is not required, but the participation of certain family members is preferred as well.
 Read more here.

 Participants for either study will be asked to: